grafana/grafana/docs/sources/best-practices/common-observability-strategies.md

 - The USE method tells you how happy your machines are, the RED method tells you how happy your users are.
 - USE reports on causes of issues.
-- RED reports on user experience and is more likely to report symptoms of problems.
+- RED reports on user experience and is more likely to report symptoms of the problems.
 - The best practice of alerting is to alert on symptoms rather than causes, so alerting should be done on RED dashboards.

 ## USE method